 You might get a bit of stick from your mates at first but they’ll be thanking you when you get to skip the queues when you go out.
 Shifts are usually flexible and rotas change weekly meaning its perfect for busy people whose schedules change all the time.
 You’ll also save a lot of money on club entry through the year too.

 Most student unions offer jobs to people working in various outlets on a flexible basis.
-This means not only will you have many like minded people to swap shifts with, but you’ll also be skilled in different areas which is highly employable when you leave uni.
+This means not only will you have many like-minded people to swap shifts with, but you’ll also be skilled in different areas which are highly employable when you leave uni.

 Like job shop, agency work is another way to find flexible part-time shifts when and where you want them.
 Sign up to a local agency to receive updates of jobs going in your area.